Take a tour of our online Student Community

 You should set out a study timetable at the beginning of your course to keep track of your progress.
 You can estimate how long it will take you to work through the course material by looking at the guided learning hours on each course page under 'Course Content'.
 This estimation doesn't include time taken to complete assessments or private study/preparation time, so you should factor these in when working out your study plan.

-All of our courses are divided into bite-sized modules made up of clearly identified study units, so they're easy to fit study into your schedule (and into a lunch break!)
+All of our courses are divided into bite-sized modules made up of clearly identified study units, so it's easy to fit study into your schedule (and into a lunch break!)

 If you get stuck at any point, your dedicated personal tutor will be on hand to assist you.
 Find out more in our section on Tutors and Mentors.